John Denham (poet): After 1660

-Denham no doubt felt the warmth of royal favour from the moment of the King's return.
-His cousin George Morley, who had been with the court in exile, was consecrated Bishop of Winchester in 1660.
-Denham became a Member of Parliament for Old Sarum in 1661, and a Knight of the Bath at the Coronation in April 1661.
-He became a Fellow of the Royal Society on 20 May 1663.
-He received substantial grants of land in compensation for his forfeited estates, and recovered Horsenden, which he sold to John Grubbe in 1662.
-He also recovered Whittington, which he gave later to his daughter Elizabeth.
+Denham became a Member of Parliament for Old Sarum in 1661, became a Fellow of the Royal Society on 20 May 1663, and became a Knight of the Bath.
+He received substantial grants of land in compensation for his forfeited estates.
+He built or commissioned the original Burlington House in Piccadilly in about 1665.

-Surveyor of the King's Works

-At the Restoration Denham became Surveyor of the King's Works, probably owing to his earlier political services rather than for any aptitude as an architect.
-Indeed he claimed that the reversion of the office had been promised to him as an unsolicited favour by King Charles I during the troubles.
-John Webb, who, as Inigo Jones's deputy, was undoubtedly competent for the post, complained that "though Mr. Denham may, as most gentry, have some knowledge of the theory of architecture, he can have none of the practice and must employ another".
-There is no evidence that he personally designed any buildings, although he seems to have been a capable administrator.
-He may have been involved in the design of his own intended home, Burlington House in Piccadilly, begun in about 1664.
+After the Restoration Denham became Surveyor of the King's Works, probably due to his earlier political services rather than for any aptitude as an architect.
+John Webb, who, as Inigo Jones's deputy undoubtedly had the competence to have served in the post, complained that "though Mr. Denham may, as most gentry, have some knowledge of the theory of architecture, he can have none of the practice and must employ another".
+There is no evidence that he personally designed any buildings, although he seems to have been a competent administrator; he may, however, have played some part in the design of his own home, Burlington House.
 John Webb was appointed Denham's deputy by 1664 and did Denham's work at Greenwich (from 1666) and elsewhere.

-On 27 December 1663, at a General Assembly of the Freemasons, called by the Grand Master, Henry Jermyn, Earl of St Albans, various regulations were made.
-Jermyn appointed Denham his Deputy Grand Master, and Christopher Wren and John Webb his Grand Wardens.
-On 24 June 1666, Thomas Savage, 3rd Earl Rivers succeeded Jermyn as Grand Master, who chose Wren as his Deputy, and John Webb and Grinling Gibbons were Grand Wardens.
-Rivers demitted in 1674.